How to save power by adding a PIR motion sensor to your Raspberry Pi digital picture frame 2

 I got myself the HC-SR501 which seems to be the basic pleasure model of PIRs.
 There are various manufacturers for the same thing, mine was from DAOKI.

-There are basically two types that you will find.
-A lengthy one, which is much smaller, and a square one.
+There are two types: a lengthy one, which is much smaller, and a square one.
 Both do the job.
 Which one you take depends on your hardware installation and the space that you have available.

-When it arrived, I was surprised how big the sensor, i.e. the white housing, actually was.
+When it arrived, I was surprised at how big the sensor, i.e., the white housing, actually was.

 If you want to integrate a PIR sensor into your photo frame, you should opt for the lengthy version which has a much smaller dome.